gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 By invoking ``onNoExtractionsFound()`` the Gini Vision Library will display the NoResultsActivity, if the document was an image.
 From this Activity users can go back to the Camera Screen, provided the Camera Screen was shown, otherwise users can go back to your Activity that launched the Gini Vision Library.

-For the Component API you should invoke ``GiniVisionCoordinator#shouldShowGiniVisionNoResultsScreen(Document)`` which returns true only if the Document .
+For the Component API you should invoke ``GiniVisionCoordinator#shouldShowGiniVisionNoResultsScreen(Document)`` which returns true only if the Document was an image.

 .. code-block:: java